Bad Religions

 Papal support was crucial in legitimizing the Spanish monarchy’s endeavors.
 The Pope’s decrees carried significant weight, both reinforcing and, at times, challenging royal authority.
 This intricate relationship between the Church and the monarchy was one of mutual necessity.
 The Inquisition became a testament to how religion and politics could intertwine, sometimes blurring lines between divine will and earthly governance.

 Inquisitors, backed by the Church’s authority, wielded immense power.
 These clerical figures, granted significant autonomy, could enforce religious codes with little interference.
-Their influence was felt from the most important cities to the smallest villages, reshaping local governance under the veneer of religious purity.
+Their influence reached from the most important cities to the smallest villages as they reshaped local governance under the guise of religious purity.
 Through them, the Church extended its reach, ensuring its doctrines were followed strictly.

 Yet, within the Church, opinions differed.
 Criticism arose not just from ordinary folk but also from clergy members, who questioned the ethical implications of the Inquisition’s methods.
 Some saw it as a perversion of Christian teachings, while others viewed it as a necessary purification.
 These internal debates signaled a complex institution grappling with its role in a rapidly evolving world.